lewisfish/signedMCRT/docs/main.md

 Source code can be found [here](/src/inttau2.f90)

 ### kernelsMod.f90

+Contains the main program and scattering loop.
+Calls all other routine to setup, run and break down the simulation.

 Source code can be found [here](/src/kernelsMod.f90)

 ### mat_class.f90

+Matrix class module.
+Defines a matrix type (4x4 matrix) and associated operations on matrices and other types.

 Source code can be found [here](/src/mat_class.f90)

 ### photon.f90